micmejia/bible-dump/NKJV/Jeremiah/Jer 14.md

 Because the ground is parched, For there was no rain in the land, The plowmen were ashamed; They covered their heads.

 ###### 5
-Yes, the deer also gave birth in the field, But [^a]left because there was no grass.
+Yes, the deer also gave birth in the field, But left because there was no grass.

 ###### 6
 And the wild donkeys stood in the desolate heights; They sniffed at the wind like jackals; Their eyes failed because _there was_ no grass."